What is the difference between --

 Academic journals, peer-reviewed journals, refereed journals, and scholarly journals are trade journals for scholars.
 There are minor differences in the meaning of the terms in this list, but they are often used interchangeably for undergraduate education.
 Most scholarship is produced by professors, graduate students, and experts outside of academia.
 Scholarly journals depend on the peer review process (see definition on this page) to determine the suitability of submitted work.

-Web Content.
-The stylistic cues that used to make it relatively easy to distinguish different types of content vanish when presented on the web.
+Distinguishing content on the internet: The stylistic cues that used to make it relatively easy to distinguish different types of content vanish when presented on the web.
 It's easy to tell the difference between an analog newspaper and scholarly journal.
 They look and feel very different from each other.
 When using information from the internet it is important to develop the skills to critically analyze the information you're presented with, rather than rely on stylistic cues to determine the quality of information you're consuming.

 Check out this video from Virginia Commonwealth University VCU Libraries on the differences between scholarly and non-scholarly sources.